telefonicaid/perseo-fe/documentation/plain_rules.md

     -   **value**: _mandatory_, attribute value to set
     -   type: optional, type of the attribute to set.
 By default, not set (in which case, only the attribute value is changed).
--   actionType: optional, type of CB action: APPEND or UPDATE.
+-   actionType: optional, type of CB action: APPEND, UPDATE or DELETE.
 By default is APPEND.
+Note that an update action with empty attributes cause the deletion of the entity itself.
 -   trust: optional, trust token for getting an access token from Auth Server which can be used to get to a Context Broker behind a PEP.
 -   service: optional, service that will be used by updateAction rule instead of current event service, pep url will be used instead of contextbroker.